orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/vdc_group.md

 - `description` (String) The description of the vDC Group.
 - `dfw_enabled` (Boolean) Distributed firewall status.
-- `error_message` (String) More detailed error message when vDC group has error status.
+- `error_message` (String) A more detailed error message is provided when the vDC group has an error status.
 - `id` (String) The ID of the vDC Group.
 - `local_egress` (Boolean) Status whether local egress is enabled for a universal router belonging to a universal vDC group.
 - `network_pool_id` (String) ID of used network pool of the vDC Group.